LIPS-scheme/lips/docs/blog/2024-03-03-lips-history.md

-At the beginning it was Lisp based on Scheme, but at one point after version [0.20.1 dated as Jul 1, 2020](https://github.com/jcubic/lips/releases/tag/0.20.1), I've started adding features on devel branch and decided that I want full Scheme implementation.
-But it turns out that there are way to many breaking changes to release next version.
+At the beginning it was Lisp based on Scheme, but at one point after version [0.20.1 dated as Jul 1, 2020](https://github.com/jcubic/lips/releases/tag/0.20.1), I've started adding features on devel branch and decided that I want a full Scheme implementation.
+But it turns out that there were way too many breaking changes to release the next version.
 So I decided that I will release it as beta-1.0.
 Since then, LIPS keep introducing new Beta versions.
 You can see the [latest release on GitHub](https://github.com/jcubic/lips/releases).

 ## Future of LIPS

-For the future plans I want in final version 1.0 are implementation of continutations and Tail Calls (<abbr title="Tail Call Optimization">TCO</abbr>) and to be compatibible (more or less) with [R<sup>7</sup>RS specification](https://standards.scheme.org/).
-To see the progress you can check [1.0 Milestone on GitHub](https://github.com/jcubic/lips/issues?q=is%3Aopen+is%3Aissue+milestone%3A1.0).
+For the future plans I want in final version 1.0 are implementation of continutations and Tail Calls (<abbr title="Tail Call Optimization">TCO</abbr>) and to be compatible (more or less) with [R<sup>7</sup>RS specification](https://standards.scheme.org/).
+To see the progress, you can check [1.0 Milestone on GitHub](https://github.com/jcubic/lips/issues?q=is%3Aopen+is%3Aissue+milestone%3A1.0).